Randall Kennedy: Racial Preferences Are Fair—and They Work

-RK: The equal protection clause of the 14th amendment does not say anything about colorblindness.
+RK: The equal protection clause of the Fourteenth Amendment does not say anything about colorblindness.
 It says that the states are prohibited from denying to anyone “the equal protection of the laws.”
 What does that mean?
 It should be understood as meaning that no state, no government, can invidiously discriminate against anyone.
 I am against any policy or decision that seeks, on racial grounds, to subordinate anyone—including, of course, whites.
 But that is not what affirmative action—positive discrimination—is up to.
 Affirmative action, as characteristically designed and practiced in modern America, is intended to advance the fortunes of designated groups—blacks from the outset and always primarily, Latinos more recently and increasingly.
 It is aimed at helping them for the purpose of rectifying past mistreatment that continues to impose debilitating effects today.
 It is aimed at showing convincingly that the major institutions of American life are truly open to all.
 It is aimed at countering the invisible wind of invidious racial discrimination that continues to impede racial minorities.
 It is aimed at facilitating diversity within key institutions so that participants will reap the benefits of learning from others with different experiences and perspectives than themselves.

 AG: Let’s talk about an argument that has gained currency in the last couple of years: the mismatch theory, or the idea that affirmative action actually hurts its intended beneficiaries because it places minority students with lower grades and test scores in colleges that are too difficult for them.
 The claim is that they are set up for failure, put into places where they fare far less well than they would have at less prestigious, but more suitable institutions and that, in fact, their drop-out rate increases dramatically because of affirmative action.
 This argument has been talked about in the press; Clarence Thomas cited it in Fisher v.
 University of Texas at Austin.
 What do you make of it both from an empirical standpoint, and on the merits of that argument in light of your cost-benefit analysis?